TaraHelberg/Hang-Hangman/README.md

     + Lucidchart for my Flowchart which helped with the logic & flow of my code https://www.lucidchart.com/

 # Testing
-* Testing During development of the project was done through out the project to see how the project looked and felt within the Git Terminal using python3. run.py
+* Testing During development of the project was done through out the project to see how the project looked and felt within the Git Terminal using python3 run.py to assertain if the code was working and if any errors "Bugs" occured PEP8 was also used throught the project.

   * Manual Testing